 Jumeirah Dar Al Masyaf villas are best for larger families as these are multi-bedroom villas with their own butler service included.

-These exquisite summerhouses are set amongst tranquil gardens, waterways, and have their own exclusive pools.
-Elegant and spacious guestrooms and courtyards, personalized and generous butler service finish off this ultra-luxurious Arabian luxury experience.
-Each summerhouse also features a typical Arabian Majlis, or living room, where sundowners are served to guests daily, before they depart by traditional abra boats, on foot or by golf buggies to one of the resort’s 50 restaurants.
+These exquisite summerhouses with spacious guestrooms and courtyards are set amongst tranquil gardens, waterways and have their own exclusive pool and butler service.
+Each summerhouse also features a typical Arabian Majlis, or living room, where sundowners are served to guests daily, before they depart by traditional abra boats, on foot, or by golf buggies to one of the resort’s 50 restaurants.

 4. Burj Al Arab